MaitreeVaria/hemorrhoids-chatbot/README.md

 - LLM-as-judge regularly overestimates Med42-8B’s quality and misses failures.
 - Automated judging can support quick screening but cannot replace human review.

-Add your figures in `images/` using the names above to render them here.

 ---

 ## Repository Guide